 On Dec.
 17, Navejas lost the recall election, but the 21-member police force was busy monitoring activities at the seven polling stations in Hawaiian Gardens.
 According to Navejas, the city clerk opened a polling place without prior advertisement and accepted absentee ballots on the weekend before the race.
 Along with the police, Moskowitz employees with walkie-talkies in hand kept track of who entered the polling places.
 Police arrested on voter fraud charges a Moskowitz employee who repeatedly delivered absentee ballots.
 Moskowitz’s attorney, Beryl Weiner, followed police to the Lakewood station and bailed out the individual arrested.

 “Kathleen Navejas lost and we lost,” said Gillmore, who predicted that the police department’s days are numbered.
 Moskowitz now plans to replace the city police with Los Angeles County sheriffs.
-“Can they be bribed if they question Moskowitz’ tactics?” the Washington Report asked.
+“Can they be bribed if they question Moskowitz’ tactics?” the Washington Report on Middle East Affairs, asked.

 “I don’t see how they could,” Gillmore responded.
 “Our police department certainly wasn’t bribed.”